LiuYangMage/in-context-operator-networks/README.md

 # In-Context Operator Networks (ICON)

-This repository contains the code for the following papers:
+This repository contains the code for the following papers.
+Feel free to star this repository and cite our papers if you find it useful for your research.
+You can find the citation details below.

 ## In-Context Operator Learning with Data Prompts for Differential Equation Problems

-This paper introduces “In-Context Operator Networks (ICON)” to learn operators from the prompted data and apply it to new questions, during the inference stage without any weight update.
-In the paper we trained a single neural network as a few-shot operator learner for a diversified type of problems, including forward and inverse problems of ODEs, PDEs, and mean-field control problems.
-We also show that it can generalize its learning capability to operators beyond the training distribution without fine-tuning.
+This paper aims to answer the following question: Can we build a large model for broad spectrum of scientific machine learning tasks, just as large language models (LLM) like GPT for natural language processing (NLP)?

+Many scientific learning tasks can be seen as operator learning problems, where an operator transforms a "condition" function into a "quantity of interest (QoI)" function.
+Past attempts have been made to approximate operators with neural networks.
+However, in these methods, one neural network is limited to approximating one operator, requiring retraining, at least fine-tuning, for even small changes in equations.

+In this paper, we made a huge step forward by introducing "In-Context Operator Networks (ICON)".
+A distinguishing feature of ICON is its ability to learn operators from data prompts, during the inference phase without weight adjustments.
+In essence, this transformer-based model is trained to act as a generalist operator learner rather than being tuned as a specific operator approximator, so that a single model can tackle a variety of tasks involving diverse operators.

+As an example, in this paper, a single neural network adeptly manages 19 distinct problem types, encompassing forward and inverse ODE, PDE, and mean field control problems, each spanning a continuous spectrum of operators.
+The learning capability is even generalized to operators beyond the training distribution, without any fine-tuning.

-ICON draws inspiration from the success of large language models (LLM), e.g., GPT, for general natural language processing (NLP) tasks.
+ICON draws inspiration from the success of LLM for general NLP tasks.
 We believe that it shows a promising direction to build large models for general scientific machine learning tasks.

 The paper is published in [*Proceedings of the National Academy of Sciences (PNAS)*](https://www.pnas.org/doi/10.1073/pnas.2310142120).
 Code are in folder `icon/`.
 See more details in `icon/README.md`.